Adrenalin141414/The-dream-machine-localization/README.md

 Just copy the existing executable file ```the_dream_machine.exe``` into the same game folder where it resides, but change its name by adding an underscore to the beginning: ```_the_dream_machine.exe```.
 So you should have two identical files with different names in the same folder.

 > **Important:** if you simply rename the file (without copying it first), then when you try to launch the game, Steam will detect a discrepancy and redownload the game files.
-This may result in the translation being lost and you will have to reinstall it (see below).
+This may result in the translation (if any) being lost or not working correctly, and you will have to reinstall it (see below).

 ## How to install localization?
 ### Prerequisites